-- complete transitional return-to-work plans
+- Complete transitional return to work plans,

-- · review of job modifications
+- Review of job modifications,

-- job tasking
+- Job tasking,

-- task identification
+- Task identification,

-- · comply with the State's requirement for a transitional return-to-work plans
+- 5. Comply with the State's requirement for a transitional return to work plan,

-- oversight of plans
+- Oversight of plans,

-- facilitate success of plans
+- Facilitate success of plans,

-- report transitional return-to-work program results.
+- 8. Report transitional return to work plan results.